Editor’s Note: This post has been updated to reflect our selections for 2017.

 The brand-new Freelite 2 is MSR’s lightest freestanding backpacking tent.
 If you’re counting ounces, look no further than the Freelite.
-It weighs in at a measly 2 pounds 7 ounces, thanks in part to its 15D ripstop nylon 1,200mm Durashield rain fly and floor fabric.
+It weighs in at a measly two pounds, seven ounces, thanks in part to its 15-denier ripstop nylon 1,200mm Durashield rain fly and floor fabric.

 Hilleberg Anjan 2 GT

-Swedish-based Hilleberg has been making tents since founder Bo Hilleberg took an inspiring ski vacation in 1971.
-Since then, their proven designs have become a favorite of mountaineers and serious backpackers.
-The Anjan 2 GT carries the same bombproof pedigree as Hilleberg’s four-season basecamp tents but with less than half the weight (it’s just under 4 pounds).
+Sweden-based Hilleberg has been making tents since founder Bo Hilleberg took an inspiring ski vacation in 1971.
+Since then, the brand’s proven designs have become favorites of mountaineers and serious backpackers.
+The Anjan 2 GT carries the same bombproof pedigree as Hilleberg’s four-season basecamp tents but with less than half the weight (it’s just under four pounds).
 The unique two-pole arch design can withstand 80 mph winds, and the Kerlon outer fabric can take any storm you hike into.

 Car Camping Tents